kevin1024/vcrpy/README.md

  * Replay previously recorded interactions.
  * Record new interactions if there is no cassette file.
  * Cause an error to be raised for new requests if there is a cassette file.

-It is similar to the new_episodes record mode, but will prevent new, unexpected requests from being made (i.e. because the request URI changed).

 once is the default record mode, used when you do not set one.